 - Keep threads (as indicated in the SUBJECT lines of emails or TOPIC titles of forums) relevant and accurate.
 If you are responding to a topic already underway, keep the same Subject Line.
 If you are starting a new topic, try to summarize it briefly in a new Subject Line.
 Yahoo Groups can search by Subject Lines.

 as the sender of a post:

-- STOP before hitting the "send" button;
+- STOP before hitting the "send" or "post" or "submit" button;

 - let your emotions be your cue to walk away and come back to it later when you've calmed down;